nelinory/myForecast/README.md

 - Api key from Dark Sky ® API
 - Location coordinates from Dark Sky ® API
 > Windows Media Center **must support Tls 1.2 security protocol** - it is required by Dark Sky ® API<br/>
-> If you receive: *"Tls v1.2 protocol support is required."* when run myForecast for first time,<br/>
+> If you receive: *"Tls v1.2 protocol support is required."* error when start myForecast for first time,<br/>
 > please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518

 ## Limitations